 The product design phase will look at upgrading existing products, adapting existing solutions to Bangladesh, and designing new solutions. iDE will also apply design thinking in five strategic domain areas over the next four years: developing the capabilities of stakeholders; behavior change campaigns; product and service design; sustainable market linkages; and strategic partnership networks.

-This fall, the team will be conducting two additional Deep Dives, focused on disaster resilience and inclusivity in regards to lifecycle, gender, and disability. iDE will host a staff member funded by Handicap International for two years to help make latrines inclusive to those with disabilities.
+The team will be conducting two additional Deep Dives, focused on disaster resilience and inclusivity in regards to lifecycle, gender, and disability. iDE will host a staff member funded by Handicap International for two years to help make latrines inclusive to those with disabilities.

 By 2019, 450,000 people (of these, 60 percent are poor, out of whom 40 percent are disadvantaged) in 90,000 households—particularly women, children, and youth—in at least six districts will benefit from increased and more equitable access to quality sanitation facilities and services, resulting in better health conditions and well-being.

 - Approximately 100,000 households in rural communities in at least six districts are reached with effective behavior change communication, and access satisfactory, improved sanitation products and services that meet the needs and desires of the poor and disadvantaged.
 Within these districts, 40 percent of unions are hard to reach.

 - At least 500 latrine producers provide improved sanitation services to poor and disadvantaged households, based on at least three national-level business models.